nichoth/continuable-fp/README.md

 # continuable fp

 Continuable operators, but with the arguments flipped so they compose better.

+This is a fun way to play with IO and functional patterns.

 ## example